 Objectives: Why and when do people use whataboutism?

-Since the "whataboutist" answer is therefore completely out of context in terms of content, it can hardly serve a factual discussion.
-So for what reasons and at what moments do people resort to the psychological defense mechanism?
+So, since the "whataboutist" answer is completely out of context in terms of content, it can hardly serve a factual discussion.
+So for what reasons and at what moments is the psychological defense mechanism resorted to?

 Degradation and distraction

-The aim of the argumentation technique is quite simply to make the questioner or the questioner's good To belittle or distract from the argumentto take the wind out of his sails and at the same time dodge an unpleasant answer.
+The aim of the argumentation technique is quite simply to make the questioner or the questioner's good Disparage or distract from argumentto take the wind out of his sails and at the same time dodge an unpleasant answer.

 Escape from criticism, stress and responsibility

-Whataboutism is typically used in situations where people are being criticized or feeling criticizedin which they are stressed, in which they are confronted with information that contradicts their convictions, in which they Handle responsibility or in which they have their justify criticized behavior would like to.
+Whataboutism is typically used in situations where people are Being criticized or feeling criticized, in which they are stressed, in which they are confronted with information that contradicts their beliefs, in which they are Handle responsibility or in which they have their justify criticized behavior would like to

-They try to get themselves "slightly out of the line of fire" or artificially strengthen their own position in a discussion by using distracting bogus arguments.
-Artificially, because they are actually no more logical argument have.
-Instead of dealing further with the situation, question or criticism, the discussion is then diverted to another, often less personal topic - or to another person who has made even worse mistakes.
+Through distracting bogus arguments, they try to get themselves "somewhat out of the line of fire" or artificially strengthen their own position in a discussion.
+Artificially, because they actually no more logical argument have.
+Instead of then dealing further with the situation, question or criticism, the discussion is steered to another, often less personal topic - or to another person who has made much worse mistakes.

 The argumentative escape attempt is also not surprising.
-Before the whataboutism is pronounced, it usually comes to the affected persons cognitive dissonance, one as unpleasant emotional stateof a person caused by irreconcilable thoughts and opinions.
-In desperation, they then grasp at the last straw to escape the situation.
+Before the whataboutism is pronounced, it usually comes to the affected persons cognitive dissonance, one as unpleasantly felt emotional state of a person, which is caused by thoughts and opinions that cannot be reconciled.
+In their desperation, they then grasp at the last straw to escape the situation.

-Good to know: The rhetorical device of well poisoning (English equivalent: "Poisoning the well") is a similar technique in which someone presents hostile, distorted information about an opponent or their position in a debate in order to discredit, denigrate or ridicule them in advance.
+Good to know: The rhetorical device of well poisoning (English equivalent: "Poisoning the well") is a similar technique in which someone presents hostile, distorted information about the opponent or the opponent's position on the debate in order to discredit, denigrate or ridicule the opponent in advance.

 Psychology: How does whataboutism influence human thinking?

-Why and how the rhetorical maneuver works on a psychological level, when it generally has nothing to do with the topic of discussion?
-And what consequences does this have for discussions and other forms of conversation?
+Why and how does the rhetorical maneuver work on the psychological level, when it actually has nothing to do with the topic of discussion as a rule?
+And what consequences does this have for discussions and other forms of conversations?

 Whataboutism operates on the psychological level through the Compensation of cognitive dissonance, the Availability heuristic and the Confirmation bias.

-By deflecting criticism that contradicts existing beliefs, whataboutism can mitigate irreconcilable thoughts and opinions and, in the best-case scenario, make them last longer. artificially maintain a coherent self-image.
+With the help of deflecting criticism that contradicts existing beliefs, Whataboutism can mitigate incompatible thoughts and opinions, and in the best case, for a longer period of time. artificially maintain a coherent self-image.

 The argumentation technique also works because of two, human tendencies.
-On the one hand I mean the Tendency to react to immediately available information and to allow the original criticism to fade into the background.
-Secondly, the tendency to look for information that confirms one's own convictions.
+On the one hand I mean the Tendency to react to immediately available information and to let the original criticism fade into the background.
+On the other hand, the tendency to seek information that confirms one's own convictions.

 Inhibition, undermining and politicization as a result of

-If an attempt at argumentative manipulation is not countered by the interlocutor, this usually has consequences for the discussion:
+If the argumentative manipulation attempt is not countered by the interlocutor, this usually has consequences for the discussion:

-1. Undermining critical thinking: Instead of analyzing and questioning the information, interlocutors are often tempted to accept the distraction of whataboutism as legitimate and ignore the original topic.
+- Undermining critical thinking: Instead of analyzing and questioning the information, interlocutors are often led to accept the distraction of whataboutism as legitimate and ignore the original topic.

-2. Distorted focus: Admitted whataboutism causes people to lose focus on the actual topic and distorts their perception of reality.
+- Distorted focus: Permissive whataboutism causes people to lose focus on the real issue and distorts their perception of reality.
 The bogus arguments then often result in an unproductive, misleading and dishonest discourse.

-3. Politicization of factual issues: The unobjective distraction and constant pointing out of other people's mistakes or shortcomings often creates an atmosphere of mistrust.
+- Politicization of factual issues: The unobjective distraction and constant pointing out of the mistakes or shortcomings of others often creates an atmosphere of mistrust.
 This makes factual discussions difficult and impairs the ability of the discussants to find solutions together.

 Examples: What are good examples of whataboutism?

-In a discussion, people like to resort to whataboutism as soon as they have No more logical arguments for their own position have ready.
+In a discussion, people like to resort to whataboutism as soon as they have no more logical arguments for the own position have ready.

 This can happen consciously or unconsciously.
-However, if it is clear even before a conversation begins that there are no logical and morally justifiable arguments for one's own position, whataboutism is even used deliberately.
+But if it is clear even before a conversation begins that there are no logical and morally defensible arguments for one's own position, whataboutism is even used quite deliberately.

-I would now like to give you some examples of whataboutism in everyday life and in politics so that you can recognize and expose it much more easily in future.
+Here I would now like to present you with some examples of whataboutism in everyday life and in politics, so that you can recognize and expose it much more easily in the future.

 Whataboutism in everyday life

-We often encounter whataboutism when someone has the feeling of being lectured to or having to change something about their own behavior or beliefs.
-Here are some examples of whataboutism that we may regularly encounter in our private or professional lives:
+We often encounter whataboutism when someone feels they need to be lectured or change something about their own behavior or beliefs.
+Here are some whataboutism examples that we may encounter regularly in our personal or professional lives:

-"In order to reduce our CO2 emissions, we should rather shut down the coal-fired power plants."
+"To reduce our CO2 emissions, we'd better shut down coal-fired power plants."

-... when it comes to the fact that the introduction of a speed limit could reduce CO2 emissions from traffic.
+... when it comes to the idea that the introduction of a speed limit could reduce CO2 emissions from traffic.

-This alludes to the fact that coal-fired power plants emit much more CO2 and that it would make more sense in terms of climate policy to start there.
-The fact is true, but it doesn't change the fact that a speed limit would also have a positive effect on the climate.
-Whataboutism is an attempt at distraction in order to avoid having to limit oneself for a better world.
+It is alluded to here that coal-fired power plants emit much more CO2 and that it would make more sense in terms of climate policy to start there.
+The fact is true, but it does not change the fact that a speed limit would also have a positive effect on the climate..
+Whataboutism here is a diversionary attempt to not have to limit oneself for a better world.

 "Hitler was a vegetarian, though."

-... in a heated debate about whether it would be better to be vegetarian or vegan life should.
+... in a heated debate about whether it is not better to be vegetarian or vegan life should.

-This whataboutism can actually be heard from time to time in discussions about meat consumption.
-The example is intended to suggest that vegetarians are evil people and it's better not to start at all.
-But you can certainly think of enough bad meat eaters, can't you? 😉 Apart from that Hitler most likely not even a vegetarian.
+This whataboutism is actually heard from time to time in discussions about meat consumption.
+The example is meant to suggest that vegetarians are bad people and it's better not to start at all.
+But you can certainly think of enough bad meat eaters, can't you? 😉 Apart from that Hitler most likely not even vegetarian.

 "And what about the left?"